Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 10_make_FINAL_clean_BRAKER_isoform_table.py
   Creates the final clean BRAKER4 isoform-level table.
 It keeps one row per BRAKER4 protein isoform, adds compartment from contig ID, adds only yes/no *Phaeodactylum tricornutum* status, and removes all PT detail columns.
 ```

-Deprecated all-hit TPM scripts and GBK organelle-merging scripts were not used in the final clean table.
-The accepted final output remains BRAKER4 isoform-based and does not collapse gene IDs or append GenBank-derived organelle rows.

 Each script can be run from the command line in the relevant working directory, as shown in the sections below.

 ## Analysis workflow